kdkyum/neep/README.md

 ## License

-This project following MIT license.
+This project following the MIT license.